Husbands (TV series)

-Husbands is an American web series written and created by Brad Bell and Jane Espenson, which premiered September 13, 2011, via super syndication on streaming platforms such as Blip, YouTube and Roku.
+Husbands is an American sitcom web series written and created by Brad Bell and Jane Espenson, which premiered September 13, 2011, via super syndication on streaming platforms such as Blip, YouTube and Roku.
 The series stars Brad Bell and Sean Hemeon as a newly married couple.
 Billed as the world's first marriage equality comedy, Husbands is a modern look on the classic premise of the newlywed sitcom.

 The second season premiered August 15, 2012.
 After producing two seasons independently, it was announced that CW Seed had made a six-episode order for a third season of Husbands, which aired on August 15, 2013.
 No forthcoming seasons have since been announced.

 Synopsis

 After six weeks of dating, an actor (Bell) and a baseball player (Hemeon) travel to Las Vegas in celebration of a federal amendment for marriage equality, only to wind up drunk-married to each other.
 Fearing that a public divorce would be devastating to the cause, and their careers, the two decide to stay married.